Every agent lives on someone's server. Until now.

 Jailbreak-phrase scrub at decode.
 Well-known injections like

-All state is local.
+Your agent stays local.
 The payload lives in

 PocketAgent v1 specification.